 This beautiful medium-sized rattlesnake occurs in Baja California Sur and some surrounding islands.
 The San Lucan rattlesnake lives in arid scrub-like and rocky habitat.
 Its venom has neurotoxic components, and they likely primarily consume small mammals such as rodents.
 Related subspecies occur on nearby islands and exhibit insular gigantism and dwarfism which correlates to island size and age.

-The San Lucan rattlesnake subspecies was named after Silas Weir Mitchell, a renowned American physician and father of medical neurology.
+Fun fact: The San Lucan rattlesnake subspecies was named after Silas Weir Mitchell, a renowned American physician and father of medical neurology.
 He worked with snake venoms as well.